 This is where the old neon signs of Las Vegas go on retirement.
 Tours are offered daily and need to be reserved in advance.
 Visit their website for full details.

-Helicopter Tour of the Grand Canyon
+Helicopter Tour of the Strip or the Grand Canyon

 The High Roller

-This is the world’s tallest observation wheel.
+The High Roller is the world’s tallest observation wheel.
 It sits about two blocks off of the Strip but those who ride it say the views are great.

 So, Is Las Vegas Worth It for Teenagers and Kids?